Gml-Launcher/Gml.Web.Api/README.md

 # Gml.Web.Api

-Gml.Web.Api is a RESTful web service within the Gml microservices ecosystem, providing APIs for server-side operations, managing game accounts, and profiles for Minecraft (supporting Forge, NeoForge, Fabric, and LiteLoader).
+Gml.Web.Api is a RESTful web service within the Gml microservices ecosystem, providing APIs for server-side operations, managing game accounts, and profiles for Minecraft (supporting Vanilla, Forge, NeoForge, Fabric, and LiteLoader, Quilt).
 This README explains how to set up and run the service, which uses SQLite as its database and relies on environment variables for configuration.

 ## Prerequisites

 Ensure the following are installed:

-- **.NET 8.0 SDK**: Install from [Microsoft's official website](https://dotnet.microsoft.com/download/dotnet/8.0).
+- **.NET 10.0 SDK**: Install from [Microsoft's official website](https://dotnet.microsoft.com/download/dotnet/10.0).
 - **Git**: Install from [Git website](https://git-scm.com/) or via your package manager.
 - **Docker** (optional, for containerized deployment): Install Docker Desktop from [Docker's official website](https://www.docker.com/products/docker-desktop/).
 - A code editor like Visual Studio or Visual Studio Code (optional, for development).